SanghoonKang503/GAN/README.md

 # Usage

-> Some hyperparameters which can changed by users included in parser.
+> Some hyperparameter which can changed by users included in parser.

 > User can change the 'iter_list' to shuffle in function 'wrapper'